muhammedogz/Scrimba-Front-End-Path/README.md

 ### Module 7 - Working with APIs

-This module teaches APIs with showing different APIs.
+This module teaches APIs with showing different APIs and Asynchronous JavaScript.